Hi there, my name is Peri, and I have a really anxious mind. And

 I don't always know why I'm hurting or struggling.

 I sometimes say I am busy, and I am.
-But not busy with what most
+But not busy with what most people are.

 Busy taking deeper breaths and remaining calm,